dcBrian/Tuneify/README.md

 ## Key Features

 * Expand the Database: Add your very own songs and share them with everyone.
-Spread the musical joy and let your unique taste shine!
-* Discover Melodic Treasures: Search through a diverse range of tracks to find your perfect jam.
+* Discover Treasures: Search through a diverse range of tracks to find your perfect jam.
 * Craft Your Ultimate Playlist: Create and curate your favorite playlist with just a few clicks.
-Mix and match songs to build a musical masterpiece that suits your mood.
-* Peek into Others' Musical World: Explore and appreciate other people's playlists.
-See what they've crafted and get inspired by their musical journeys.
+* Peek into Others' Musical World: See what they've crafted and get inspired by their musical journeys.

 ## How To Use